XFaramirX/CypressUIautomation/README.md

 ## How to run tests:

-#### Command interface
+#### Command interface Only

 ```
 yarn cypress:run
 ```

-#### View and Generate Report
+####  Generate and View Report History

-You can view the lastest report at: URL
+You can generate the latest report run for the end to end flow from your local host

-Or you can generate a new one in your local host.

 ```
-yarn cypress:report
+yarn e2e
 ```

-This command will execute create a detail report using htmlextra reporter inside **/newman** folder.
+This command will execute create a detail report using Allure reporter inside **/allure-report** folder.

-You can launch the report using VScode "live-server" plugin.
-See example:
+After executing this command the report would open automatically in a new window.

+If you want to run the same test collection and get the history just run yarn e2e again and go to opened report url /allure-report/index.html#graph **Retries trend.**

 #### Run in Docker
 Run below command to pull docker image
 ```
 docker pull cypress/included:8.3.0
 ```

-Run collection

-Run collection inside docker and update live report.

 ```
 yarn docker:run
 ```

 ## Reporting

-You can find the latest **LIVE REPORT Here** :

 Reporting Tools used: